andi-spajk/tsuquo/README.md

 SVGs are saved in `svgs/`.
 (Sorry, there's no Windows batch script for converting yet.)

+    * Known issue on Linux: after cloning the repo, the `.sh` files lose their executable mode.
+Run `chmod +x whatever_file.sh` to fix this.

 5. If you want to clean the binaries: on Linux, run `make clean` to purge the release binary and object files.
 Run `make deepclean` to purge everything.
 On Windows, run `clean.bat` to purge everything.